 As stated earlier, the string pool allows being string immutable.
 Immutable objects help in making the application more secure because they may store sensitive information.

-As we cannot change immutable objects, so it helps in making the security even more effective.
+As we cannot change immutable objects, it helps make the security even more effective.

 5.2.
 Thread Safety

 Any immutable object is thread-safe by its nature.
-This means that multiple threads can share and manipulate strings with no risk of corruption and inconsistency.
+This means multiple threads can share and manipulate strings without risk of corruption and inconsistency.

 6.1.
 String class cannot be extended